 Ok, I have to confess!
 Sometimes… gulp.
 Sometimes… I buy things before I even know what I’m going to do with them.
 And then I stick them away in some corner of my basement or garage.
 Sometimes, I forget that I even have them.
-Other times, I struggle figuring out what to do with them.
+Other times, I struggle to figure out what to do with them.
 And in some cases, the vision I had for the item turns out to just not be possible so I have to come up with something different.
 And so, starts the story of my unique & frugal rustic planter.

 During one of my treasure hunting trips, I came across this large “bucket” type thing that looked like it was attached to a larger plate.
 I didn’t know what it was but I thought it was cool, I mean, it was galvanized and what isn’t cool about anything galvanized?
 My vision was that I was going to hang it under my back deck steps and plant something viney in it.
 I thought it’d be cool hanging there with a long vine growing out of it.

 Well, I guess I didn’t really think that one through.
 I mean, I like it but it is rather large to hang in that area.
 And once you get dirt in it, it’s probably too heavy to hang either.
 So here I had this cool bucket thingy and had no idea what I was going to do with it.
 But, before I go too much further, by this time I did figure out that I thought it was a chicken waterer.
 So initially, I sat it on my front step with nothing in it.
 I thought it might add to the decor there but it really just looked like I sat it there and forgot about it.